 First Presbyterian has a great interest in world missions.
 Presently we partner with missionaries who serve in the areas of evangelism and church growth, medicine, or education in the Congo, Ethiopia, Brazil, Mexico, Rwanda, Sudan, and a northern African nation.
 Click here for additional information about each of our missionary families.

-Each year, usually during February or March, we contribute over and above our regular giving to a special Missions project.
+Each year, we contribute over and above our regular giving to a special Missions project.
 In 1990 we joined more than 20 other area Presbyterian churches in raising funds and providing manpower for the construction of an electrical substation and electrical wiring at the Mwandi Christian Hospital in Zambia, Africa.
 Between 1990 and 1998 our church alone raised in excess of $55,000 for this and related projects.
 In addition, seven of our members joined work teams in Mwandi helping to install the wiring at the hospital, helping to install a walk-in cooler and a morgue cooler, helping with general repairs and maintenance, and assisting with a new computer system.
-More recently our annual offering helps to raise funds to send mission teams on short-term work trips to Merida, Mexico (and one to Tennessee!).
+More recently our annual offering helps to raise funds to send mission teams on short-term work trips to Merida, Mexico.
 Beginning in 2010, we began a project to install and maintain a Living Waters for the World water purification system at a church near Merida.

 Habitat for Humanity